Hello creators, welcome back to A2SET’s AI Tutorial.

 4. Crucial Guidelines for Output:

-- Calculate optimal transport routes.
+- Calculate practical transport routes.
 Incorporate meals (Breakfast, Lunch, Dinner, Snack) smoothly into the travel path.

-- For every Food and Sightseeing event, you MUST provide the exact Address and a Google Maps Link in the 'memo' field.
-Also include recommended menus.
+- For every Food and Sightseeing event, provide the address or location note and a Google Maps search link in the 'memo' field when possible.
+Also include recommended menus or visit tips.

 - Format 'time' as "HH:MM - HH:MM".

-- Carefully analyze the total train costs (Sapporo-Noboribetsu-Otaru-Chitose) and write a definitive 'jr_pass_analysis' comparing individual tickets vs. a Regional JR Pass.
+- Analyze the total train costs (Sapporo-Noboribetsu-Otaru-Chitose) and write a 'jr_pass_analysis' comparing individual tickets vs. a Regional JR Pass.

 5. Category Classification: Strictly use "Transport", "Food", "Sightseeing", "Accommodation", or "Shopping".